PrekshaYadav/DMDD_Assignment4/Views.md

       `Select * from UniCGA`

 ## Somesh

-1.Search for universities which ranks between top 20-30.
+1. Search for universities which ranks between top 20-30.

       Create View UniRankBetween As Select University_name, national_rank from University where national_rank BETWEEN 20 and 30;

      `Select * from UniRankBetween`

-2.View the universities which has CGPA cutoff of 3.5 and above.
+2. View the universities which has CGPA cutoff of 3.5 and above.

       Create View UniCGPACutoff As Select University.University_Id, university_name from University left join Requirements on  University.university_id = Requirements.university_id where CGPA >= 3.5;

      `Select * from UniCGPACutoff`

-3.Which universities require a minimum score of 7 bands in IELTS and TOEFL > = 100?
+3. Which universities require a minimum score of 7 bands in IELTS and TOEFL > = 100?

     The dataset does not have details of IELTS.

       Create View UniMinTOEFL As Select University.University_Id, University_Name, GRE, TOEFL from University left join Requirements On University.University_Id = Requirements.University_Id where TOEFL >= 100;

      `Select * from UniMinTOEFL`

-4.What is the acceptance rate of students with a CGPA > = 7?
+4. What is the acceptance rate of students with a CGPA > = 7?

       Create View AccRateWithCGPA As Select University.University_Id, university_name, Chance_of_Admit from University left join requirements on University.University_ID = Requirements.University_ID where CGPA >= 7;

      `Select * from AccRateWithCGPA`